 So you may be wondering “If a monster is using DEFEND, should I try to attack since they have the x150% DEF bonus?”
 The answer is a definitive … it depends.
 Yes, attacking a monster that is using DEFEND is harder to hit.
 But by attacking them, you deny them the stamina regeneration bonus.
 However, sometimes (especially in smaller groups) you may want to get a DEFEND in when a monster chooses to DEFEND.
 But here’s another scenario: let’s say a monster uses DEFEND and then you attack.
 They have the upper hand there.
 And then on their turn they turn around and attack and have a normal attack chance.
 But if they DEFEND, then you DEFEND, then they attack … you have the upper hand.
 Then your next attack is a normal attack where they’re not defending.
 Do you see how that plays out better for you?
 Of course, you can’t always predict what a monster will do.
 And that’s why sometimes you just need to go by your intuition.

 It is important to note at this point that there are other things you can do that are considered to be “actions” and will prevent you from attacking, using an ability, or using DEFEND during your turn.
 The first of these is switching any of your equipped armor or weapons or giving gear to another character.
 This is allowed during combat, but it takes up your action.
 And it can’t be done during the turn if you’ve already used your action, say with an attack.
 The other action is checking a container for loot, such as a crate or a chest.
-That takes up your turn’s action as well.
+Or burning or smashing something.
+All those take up your turn’s action as well.

 There is another benefit to DEFEND.
 If you are afflicted with POISON, successfully using DEFEND will reduce the amount of drain on your stamina by half.
 Recurring poison comes out of your stamina at the start of your turn, so if you are still using DEFEND (no one attacked you), it will mitigate some of it.